 The BAR and/or the DC AS may be deployed either in the trusted domain or untrusted domain of operator's network.

-After selection of Avatar ID to use in the avatar call by the user of the UE, the Avatar Representation identified with the selected Avatar IDs may be provided from the BAR to MF, and it may be transferred to the local UE (if not locally available) and/or to the remote UE according to the rendering mode via application data channel if needed.
+After selection of Avatar ID to use in the avatar call by the user of the local UE, the Avatar Representation identified with the selected Avatar IDs may be provided from the BAR to MF, , via the referenced URL from the DC AS, and it may be transferred to the local UE (if not locally available) and/or to the remote UE according to the negotiated rendering mode via application data channel if needed.
 The avatar media is rendered by processing the Avatar Representation with the animation data.

 - The avatar media rendering process may be performed by the sending UE, the receiving UE, or the network according to the rendering mode.